Have you tried growing Castor Bean?

 The castor bean plant is the only member of the genus Ricinus communis and belongs to the spurge family.
 Unlike other members of the euphorbia family, castor bean does not have that milky latex sap, the sap of castor bean is watery.

 If you grow castor bean, you need to be aware that the seeds are extremely poisonous.
-If you have kids around, keep plants out of reach and eliminate seeds altogether by cutting off the flowering spike.
-As you probably suspected from the latin name, the toxin in castor seeds is ricin (RYE-sin), one of the world's deadliest natural poisons.
+If you have kids around, keep plants out of reach, and eliminate the seeds altogether by cutting off the flowering spike.
+As you probably suspected from the Latin name, the toxin in castor seeds is ricin (RYE-sin), one of the world's deadliest natural poisons.

 Despite their unnerving history, castor beans are still good garden plants.
-They look beautiful with cannas, bananas and elephant ears for a tropical garden.
-They make a wonderful backdrop for grasses.
+They look beautiful with cannas, bananas, and elephant ears for a tropical garden.
+They make a beautiful backdrop for grasses.
 And, they shine at the back of the flower border where they create a magnificent screen in no time.

 Reason, indeed, may oft complain

 The flowers of Fancy, newly-blown.

 #OTD It’s the birthday of Ellis Rowan, who was a well-known Australian artist and botanical illustrator, born on this day in 1848.

 In a 1994 newspaper article, Sarah Guest described Rowan this way: